pimsmath/onlinecourses2020/content/courses/2025-2026/discrete-optimization/index.md

 section_number: 'A01'
 section_code: ''
 prerequisites:
-  - A course in linear algebra
+  - A first course in linear algebra
   - A 3rd year course in any area of discrete mathematics or combinatorics

 abstract: >